 Causes of Petechiae

-There are more than eighty known causes of petechiae ranging from coughing to life threatening illnesses or conditions.
+There are many known causes of petechiae ranging from coughing to life-threatening illnesses or conditions.
 Examples of the more common causes of petechiae include:

 - Diseases of the autoimmune system